A/N: Warning for some violence in this chapter

 “I was just wondering—” Evelyne paused, then.
 It was hard to read her expression behind the layer of mud caked on her face, but Roman could tell she was frowning.
 “You know what, forget it.”

 Evelyne whirled on him and jabbed a finger into his chest.
-“You have long lost the right to use my name, Egil.
-I would kill you right here if I didn’t have orders to follow.”
+“You don’t get to use my name, Egil.
+You’ve long lost that right.”

-Roman cringed and opened his mouth to apologize, but the sound of frantic bells picking up somewhere deep in Home stopped him.
-Instead, he swore.
+Roman cringed and opened his mouth to apologize, but the sound of frantic bells sounding somewhere deep in Home stopped him.
 “They’ve noticed we’re gone.”

 “Then let’s go.”